spuddie1984/Web-Development-Projects-colt-steele/README.md

 - Add a show route template
 - Add a description field to the form and update routing to reflect that (including our campgrounds model)
 - Add a link button to each campground that routes to the show page (individual campgrounds)

+#### 5th Commit
+##### Database Refactor
+- Add a seed file and reseed every server restart
+- Create a DB modules directory and put all DB models there
+- use module.exports and require models into other files

+##### Comments Model
+- Add Comment Model text, Author
+- display comments on campground show page
+- Add nested comment routes
+- add new and create comment routes
+- add new comment form

+##### Styling
+- Add sidebar to show page
+- update styling on show page